 Photo: PsamatheM / Wikimedia Commons / Image For Repreentation Only

-Kampot, Cambodia, is known for its river, pepper plantations, and October’s post-monsoon weather makes it a good time for biking in the countryside and visiting the salt fields as well..
+Kampot, Cambodia, is known for its scenic river, lush pepper plantations, and the inviting October post-monsoon weather, which makes it a wonderful time for biking in the countryside and visiting the salt fields.
 Kampot pepper, a renowned Cambodian spice, is grown in Kampot Province and has received Geographical Indication (GI) status, highlighting its unique quality and origin.
 Visiting Kampot’s pepper farms offers insight into traditional cultivation methods and the region’s agricultural heritage.
+If you are searching for places to see in Cambodia in 3 days, Kampot is an excellent addition to your itinerary, offering a blend of natural beauty, cultural experiences, and culinary delights.

 9. Cruise Through Tonle Sap And Mekong Waterways